Clinical Collaborations

 The Clinical Affairs team partners with faculty to coordinate rotations for local and distant advanced practice nursing students during your program.
 To better assist, we also encourage students to develop a list of possible sites that may be available to precept.

-During the program, local students are expected to travel up to 150 miles from the School of Nursing for local clinical rotations.
+During the program, local students are expected to sometimes travel 150 miles or more from the School of Nursing for clinical rotations.
+Students are encouraged to take advantage of free housing in these locations provided by AHEC.
+For more information please contact your Clinical Placement Specialist.
 Given the large number of health profession students in the Atlanta Metro Region and the competition for sites, agencies and providers, we ask that all local student placements be coordinated with our clinical placement team.
-Students should not reach out to local Georgia sites to arrange their own placements.
-If the students identify a possible local placement, they should contact their Placement Coordinator and they will partner with you to determine if placement is possible.
+Students are not authorized to reach out independently to the placement offices at these facilities: Children’s Healthcare of Atlanta, Community Advanced Practice, Emory Healthcare, Grady, MedLink, Northside, Peachtree Immediate Care, WellStar, and Winship Cancer Institute.
+You can, however, reach out directly to the facility and/or preceptors at those facilities.
+Please connect with your Clinical Placement Coordinator for further instructions.

 To assist you with your placement process, please see our Post-Licensure Online Resource tool